 Some people believe that only large purebred dogs are at risk for arthritis.
 While it’s true that breeds like German Shepherds, Labrador Retrievers, and Golden Retrievers are diagnosed more frequently, small and/or mixed-breed dogs are also at risk.

 While there is no magic cure for arthritis, keeping your dog at a healthy weight and avoiding weekend warrior syndrome (exercising your dog hard on the weekends and not at all during the week) are two simple things you can do to lower the risk and acceleration of the disease.
 If your veterinarian does diagnose your dog with arthritis, TopDog Health offers a host of resources to help you and your pup cope, including 3 stretches for arthritic dogs, do’s and don’ts of exercising an arthritic dog, and foods to avoid if your dog has arthritis.

 The mere mention of hip dysplasia has the ability to strike fear into the hearts of many dog owners, and not without reason.
 This painful joint condition can drastically reduce your beloved pet’s quality of life, causing limping, general stiffness or slowing down, reluctance to go on walks, etc.

-Hip Dysplasia is a developmental orthopedic disease that directly effects the hip joints in dogs.
+Hip Dysplasia is a developmental orthopedic disease that directly affects the hip joints in dogs.
 Normal, healthy hip joints have a ball and socket that rotate freely.
 The ball part of the joint is the head of the femur while the socket (known as the acetabulum) is found on the pelvis.
-There are two of these ball and socket joints, one for each leg (same is in humans).
+There are two of these ball and socket joints, one for each leg (same as in humans).
 In hip dysplasia, if both of these hip joints do not match up in form and shape, it causes your dog to develop a limp, sometimes due to the abnormal growth of one of the joints.

 If your dog develops severe hip dysplasia, your veterinarian may recommend a surgery called Femoral Head Osteotomy as a last resort or salvage procedure.
 To help guide you through the entire process, TopDog Health has created an absolutely free 50-page Guide to FHO Surgery and Recovery, which helps ensure your dog receives the best results possible.